 The Executive Board shall be the governing body of the Council between meetings.
-It is authorized and empowered to take such action and render such decisions as may be necessary to carry out fully the decisions and instructions of the Council and as may be necessary and appropriate to promote the best interests of the Council and its affiliated unions.
+It is authorized and empowered to take such action and render such decisions as may be necessary, unless reversed by the delegates of this Council, to carry out fully the decisions and instructions of the Council and as may be necessary and appropriate to promote the best interests of the Council and its affiliated unions.
 This does not include COPE action, which shall, without exception, require 2/3 vote of the delegates.
 All decisions of the Executive Board must be reported for approval at the next meeting of the Council.

-ARTICLE VIII COMMITTEES
+ARTICLE VIII

+COMMITTEES

-Section 1.
+SECTION 1.
 The following standing committees shall be appointed by the President with the advice and consent of the Executive Board: Committee on Political Education (COPE) and the Ethical Practices Committee.

-Section 1A.
+SECTION 1A.
 The Committee on Political Education (COPE) shall be responsible for developing and executing Council programs of sound political education aimed at encouraging union members and their families to exercise their full rights and responsibilities in the electoral arena.

-Section 1B: The Ethical Practices Committee (EPC) shall be responsible for enforcing the substance of the Ethical Practices Code for AFL-CIO Officers and Representatives.
+SECTION 1B.
+The Ethical Practices Committee (EPC) shall be responsible for enforcing the substance of the Ethical Practices Code for AFL-CIO Officers and Representatives.
 This committee shall only be appointed when there is a charge of an ethical practice code violation filed with the council.